Fred Frith: Other projects

 As a composer, Frith began composing works for other musicians and groups in the late 1980s, including the Rova Saxophone Quartet, Ensemble Modern, and Arditti Quartet.
+He composed and performed the song "Choral Ode 2" for the 1993 opera Agamemnon.
 In the late 1990s, Frith established his own Fred Frith Guitar Quartet consisting of Frith, René Lussier, Nick Didkovsky, and Mark Stewart.
 Their guitar music, varying from "tuneful and pretty, to noisy, aggressive and quite challenging", appears on two albums, Ayaya Moses (1997) and Upbeat (1999), both on Lussier's own Ambiances Magnétiques label.

-The ex-Henry Cow members have always maintained close contact with each other and Frith still collaborates with many of them, including Chris Cutler, Tim Hodgkinson, and Lindsay Cooper.
+The ex-Henry Cow members have always maintained close contact with each other and Frith still collaborates with many of them, including Chris Cutler and Tim Hodgkinson.
 Cutler and Frith have been touring Europe, Asia, and the Americas since 1978, and have given dozens of duo performances.
 Three albums from some of these concerts have been released by Recommended Records.
 In December 2006, Cutler, Frith, and Hodgkinson performed together at the Stone in New York City, their first concert performance since Henry Cow's demise in 1978.

-In 1995 Frith moved to Stuttgart in Germany to live with his wife, German photographer Heike Liss, and their children Finn and Lucia.
-Between 1994 and 1996, Frith was Composer-in-Residence at L'Ecole Nationale de Musique in Villeurbanne, France.
+In 1995, Frith moved to Stuttgart in Germany to live with his wife, German photographer Heike Liss, and their children Finn and Lucia.
+Between 1994 and 1996, Frith was composer-in-residence at L'Ecole Nationale de Musique in Villeurbanne, France.

 Frith relocated to the United States in 1997 to become Composer-in-Residence at Mills College in Oakland, California.
 In 1999 he was appointed the Luther B. Marchant Professor of Composition in the Music Department at Mills, where he taught composition, contemporary performance and improvisation.
 He is currently Professor Emeritus of Music at Mills, after having retired in 2018.
-While Frith had never studied music in college, Frith's credentials of over forty years of continuous practice and self-discovery got him the position.
+While Frith had never studied music in college, his credentials of over forty years of continuous practice and self-discovery got him the position.
 He has, however, maintained that "most of my students are better qualified to teach composition than I am," and that he learns as much from them as they learn from him.